AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/04-financial-statement.md

   </tbody>
 </table>

-### Budget Variances Commentary
+**Budget Variances Commentary**

 Departmental net cash from operating activities is $1.615 million higher than the estimate published in the 2015–16 Portfolio Budget Statements.
 This is primarily attributable to the drawing of operating funding to purchase property, plant and equipment ($2.970 million) offset by Departmental Capital Budget funding of $1.500 million.

 Departmental net cash used by investing activities is $0.744 million (33%) higher than the estimate published in the 2015–16 Portfolio Budget Statements.
 This is attributable to an increase in the purchase of property, plant and equipment.

 Departmental net cash from financing activities is $0.726 million (33%) lower than the estimate published in the 2015–16 Portfolio Budget Statements.
-This is attributable to the section 51 quarantine of equity funding ($2.226 million) for the Grants Warehouse offset by Departmental Capital Budget funding
-($1.500 million) received in Appropriation Act 3 2015–16.
+This is attributable to the section 51 quarantine of equity funding ($2.226 million) for the Grants Warehouse offset by Departmental Capital Budget funding ($1.500 million) received in *Appropriation Act 3 2015–16*.

 The above statement should be read in conjunction with the accompanying notes.

 ## Notes to and forming part of the financial statements
 for the period ended 30 June 2016

 - [Overview](#overview)